gottagofaster236/SonicVisualSplit/README.md

 (provided that your video capture cards is detected as a webcam on your computer).

-- If you **do want to share your runs**, then you'll have use OBS Studio (or an alternative streaming software, such as Streamlabs).
+- If you **do want to share your runs**, then you'll have use OBS Studio (or alternative streaming software, such as Streamlabs).
 This is due to Windows not allowing two applications to use a webcam simultaneously.
 You'll have to use one of the two methods to set everything up.